 Chapter 15.
 Improving cluster stability in high latency environments using worker latency profiles

 If the cluster administrator has performed latency tests for platform verification, they can discover the need to adjust the operation of the cluster to ensure stability in cases of high latency.
-The cluster administrator need change only one parameter, recorded in a file, which controls four parameters affecting how supervisory processes read status and interpret the health of the cluster.
+The cluster administrator needs to change only one parameter, recorded in a file, which controls four parameters affecting how supervisory processes read status and interpret the health of the cluster.
 Changing only the one parameter provides cluster tuning in an easy, supportable manner.

 The Kubelet